ahmetpala/Artificial-Neural-Networks-BU-EE550/README.md

-# Machine Learning Mini Projects
+# Machine Learning Implementation Projects

 This repository contains a collection of small machine learning projects.
 All code is written in Python using NumPy, pandas, and Matplotlib.
 These are educational and experimental implementations.